Frequently Asked Questions

 John Day was born in Culpepper County, Virginia, in about 1770.
 In 1810, at the age of 40, he joined an overland expedition to establish a fur trading post at the mouth of the Columbia River.
 The party became divided and widely separated.
 Experiencing hardships, John Day's group dwindled to two people.

 He and Ramsey Crooks eventually reached the mouth of the Mah-hah River along the Columbia.
-There, a group of Native Americans took everything they had, including their clothes.
+There, an unknown group of Native Americans took everything they had, including their clothes.
 They were rescued and reached Astoria (Oregon) in 1812, where John Day settled nearby.

 Did You Know?